1. Why is your practice dedicated to psychological evaluations for immigration cases?

 9. Can you provide live testimony in court?

-I am always available to provide telephonic testimony for free.
+I am usually available to provide telephonic testimony.
 In-person testimony is considered on a case-by-case basis for an additional fee, including time, travel and lodging, as applicable.

 For referrals, trainings or a free telephone consult, contact me at: